ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 getpapers -q 'dinosaurs' --api arxiv -o test_arxiv -p
 ```

-For every pdf found, getpapers creates a new folder containing a fulltext.pdf within the test_eupmc folder.
+For every PDF found, getpapers creates a new folder containing a fulltext.pdf within the test_eupmc folder.
 After such a search, the folder structure looks like this:

 ```
 test_eupmc